BAM-PFA/edith/readme.md

 Internally [ResourceSpace](https://resourcespace.com) hosts both access copies of assets and descriptive metadata drawn from our collection management systems, as well as user supplied metadata.
 It also includes the LTO tape id of assets written to tape so it's a handy front end for managing assets in the repository.

 ## Usage overview
+* Users transfer files (via `rsync`) to the staging folder on the EDITH server (this could technically be anywhere, but it's simpler to keep it on the same computer that hosts EDITH).
 * Users log in in order to access the system.
 Each user is defined as belonging to a specific BAMPFA department (which helps per-asset access rules), as well as having an individual ResourceSpace API key.
-* A user selects files/folders to ingest.
+* A user selects files/folders to ingest that are waiting in the staging folder.
 * Enter any descriptive metadata that may apply.
 * If the asset is described in a BAMPFA database, select the database to be queried.
 * Searching the filename for either an accession number or a barcode, the FileMaker database is queried and metadata returned, or not, as the case may be.